madebyvoit/rustless/README.md

 1. **Text Editor**: A basic text editor to create, edit, and save text files.
 2. **Graph View**: A visual representation of data (e.g., nodes and edges) to explore graph algorithms or visualize relationships.
-(3. **Maybe Future Features**: Additional features like file management, settings, or integrations with other tools may be added as the project evolves.)
+3. **Maybe Future Features**: Additional features like file management, settings, or integrations with other tools may be added as the project evolves.

 ## Getting Started